Charm Your Customers’ Hearts With Loyalty Marketing

 Indeed, a loyal customer is a convinced and confident customer sure of their purchasing choices.
 They buy regularly from the same brand because they have a "social bond" with it.
 Therefore, loyalty marketing consists of creating and perpetuating this state of mind.

 ☝️ Note that nowadays, loyalty is not only about marketing, but also about customer relationship management.
-Moreover, we talk more and more about customer marketing which, unlike product marketing, is more attentive to consumer aspirations.
+Moreover, we talk more and more about customer marketing which, unlike product marketing, is more attentive to SaaS consumer journey or customer lifecycle.

 What are the different forms of loyalty?